Catapres for Opiate Withdrawal

 To begin inpatient or outpatient substance abuse treatment, a person must first go through opiate detox.
-Once all the drugs are removed from a person’s system, that person can begin actual treatment.
+Once all the drugs are removed from a person’s system, that person can begin treatment.
 During a medical detox, there are certain prescription and over-the-counter medications that can be provided.
-These medications achieve three primary goals.
-Detox medications can address drug cravings, alleviate physical symptoms, and help manage psychological opiate withdrawal symptoms.
+These medications achieve three primary goals: they address drug cravings, alleviate physical withdrawal symptoms and help manage psychological opiate withdrawal symptoms.

-Detoxing from opiates isn’t usually deadly, but it is painful and uncomfortable.
-Symptoms can include nausea, vomiting, diarrhea, muscle aches and pains, intense drug cravings, anxiety, depression, and insomnia.
-For long-term or heavy opiate users, these symptoms are often severe.
+Detoxing from opiates usually isn’t deadly, but it is often painful and uncomfortable.
+Symptoms can include nausea, vomiting, diarrhea, muscle aches and pains, intense drug cravings, anxiety, depression and insomnia.
+Symptoms are often severe for people who have used large amounts of opioids over extended periods.
 During a medical detox, patients who are dependent on opioids can receive the medications that are right for them in a safe and comfortable environment.
-This is the best way to increase the chances of making it through detox successfully and to reduce the likelihood of a relapse.
+Personalized, professional detox is the best way to increase the chances of making it through detox successfully and to reduce the likelihood of a relapse.
 One medication used for opiate withdrawal is Catapres.

-Many primary uses of Catapres are off-label.
-This means the FDA hasn’t approved Catapres for these uses, but doctors frequently prescribe it for reasons outside of what is FDA-approved.
-Some of the main off-label uses of Catapres include treating restless leg syndrome and Tourette’s syndrome and alleviating hot flashes.
+Many primary uses of Catapres are off-label, which means the FDA hasn’t approved Catapres for these uses, but doctors frequently prescribe it for reasons outside of what is FDA-approved.
+Some of the main off-label uses of Catapres include treating restless leg syndrome, Tourette’s syndrome and hot flashes.
 Prescribing Catapres for opiate withdrawal is another common off-label use.

 A supervised detox program is the best way to go through opiate or opioid withdrawal.
 During supervised detox, a team of medical professionals can track important vitals like fluid levels and heart rate.
-Doctors can also prescribe the right medications to mitigate symptoms; at the same time, they can start working on any long-term medications that may be needed.
+Doctors can also prescribe the right medications to mitigate symptoms.
 Medical detox can also reduce the risk of complications and relapse.

-If you or a loved one is struggling with opiates, reach out to us at The Recovery Village.
+If you or a loved one is struggling with opiates, reach out to The Recovery Village.
 We can walk you through exactly what to expect in detox and treatment.
-We can also answer specific questions, such as how to pay for rehab, as you work toward recovery.
+We can also answer specific questions as you work toward recovery.

 Have more questions about Opiate abuse?Read the most frequently asked questions